pmac/dokku-webhook-deploy/docs/config.md

 ## DEFAULT_DEPLOY_BRANCHES

 If you'd like for the system to deploy any other branches that don't match the demo prefix above, you can set them here.
-This should be a comma separated list of branch names:
+This should be a comma separated list of branch names.
+The default is an empty list.

 ```dotenv
 DEFAULT_DEPLOY_BRANCHES=master,stage,prod